-General rule: if this is the first time you are hiring a designer, go for UI/UX or Product designer (to understand the difference between these two, read our article UX designer vs Product designer).
-If you are building a visually complex UI and already have a UX professional in the team, go for a UI designer.
+General rule: if this is the first time you are recruiting a designer, go for UI/UX or Product designer (to understand the difference between these two, read our article UX designer vs Product designer).
+If you are building a visually complex UI and already have a UX professional in the team, hire a user interface designer.

 2. Why are UI and UX sometimes separated in job titles and sometimes go together?